How to record commission payments in QuickBooks

 Using a commission tracker is the best way to stay up to date with the commission your sales reps earn.
 Whether that be with a spreadsheet, or through the use of commission tracking software.

-A more effective alternative to using spreadsheets is to use commission tracking software.
+While spreadsheets are vital to many sales teams, they aren’t reliable for. sales commissions tracking.
+As per our expertise, a more effective alternative to using spreadsheets is to use commission tracking software.

+If you want the best commission tracking for retail companies and other commission-based businesses, the right software is key.
 Commission tracking software automates the sales workflow of calculating commission and makes tracking a breeze.

-There are plenty of companies out there that offer free commission tracking solutions for small to medium businesses.
+Our research indicates that there are plenty of companies out there that offer free commission tracking solutions for small to medium businesses.
 Many others offer free trials for a limited time so you can get a good feel of the software before committing.

 Here are some popular free commission tracking solutions: